KLSpencil/grant-program/applications/DynamicEDI.md

 ### Ecosystem Fit
-Within Vechain there are not any projects that we are aware of that are similar.
+Within Vechain no comparable projects are apparent.
 On other chains we have found messaging systems but have not found any that focus on connecting to ERP systems for data exchange.
 Companies providing legacy EDI systems include TrueCommerce, Seeburger, and IBM Sterling.
-We believe that our app fits well within the Vechain ecosystem as it will provide an on-ramp for companies to leverage existing infrastructure in accessing and taking advantage of modern distributed ledger technology.
+Our app fits well within the Vechain ecosystem;it will provide an on-ramp for companies to leverage existing infrastructure in accessing and taking advantage of modern distributed ledger technology.

 ## Team

 ### Team members & Contributors
 - Ryan Realivasquez (Founder, Full stack Development)
-- Matt Haydon (Cofounder, Web Development, Marketing )
+- Matt Haydon (Cofounder, Web Development, Marketing)
 - Genaro Coronel (Full Stack Development)
 - Oleg Tropinin (Full Stack Development)